Understanding ReNU2 Syndrome

 Getting this diagnosis is a big deal.
 It gives your family real answers, connects you with others going through the same journey, and opens the door to better care and support.

 The dominant form of ReNU2 syndrome was first described in a landmark April 2025 study by Greene, Turro, and colleagues, published in Nature Genetics (Greene et al., 2025).
-Shortly after, researchers confirmed a recessive form — and the findings are striking.
-The recessive form appears to be even more common than the dominant form, and may be one of the most frequently identified recessive causes of neurodevelopmental disorders ever described.
-Together, the two forms make ReNU2 one of the most prevalent genetic neurodevelopmental conditions known.
+In March 2026, three independent international research teams published simultaneous studies in Nature Genetics formally confirming and characterizing the recessive form.
+Together, their findings establish recessive ReNU2 syndrome as the most prevalent known recessive cause of neurodevelopmental disorder ever described — more common than all other known recessive causes.
+When both forms are counted together, ReNU2 syndrome is among the most prevalent single-gene neurodevelopmental conditions known.
 Research is moving quickly, and new findings continue to emerge.

 Think of your body as a giant city, and every cell inside you as a tiny factory.
 Each factory needs instructions to do its job.
 Those instructions are stored in your DNA — like a massive recipe book kept inside each cell.